Cotyledon adscendens R. A. Dyer

-Cotyledons can be divided into two groups.
+Cotyledons can be divided into 2 groups.
 One group consists of evergreen plants with a summer growing period.
 The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
-The second group grows during the winter, and sheds its leaves during the summer.
+The second group grows during the winter and sheds its leaves during the summer.

-Cotyledons require a free-draining gritty mix and plenty of sun.
+These succulents require a free-draining gritty mix and plenty of sun.
 They are tolerant of cool, frost-free conditions during the winter if kept dry.
 Some require pruning to maintain an attractive shape.
 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
-Be careful of over-watering when they are deciduous.
+Be careful of overwatering when they are deciduous.

-As succulents go, Cotyledons certainly are rewarding garden and indoor subjects, practically independent of irrigation in all but full desert conditions, though they cannot survive poor light or bad drainage in the wet.
-Feed it once or twice during the growing season with a fertilizer specifically formulated for cactus and succulents (poor in nitrogen), including all micro nutrients and trace elements diluted to ½ the strength recommended on the label. – See more at: How to Grow and Care for Cotyledon.
+Feed it once or twice during the growing season with a fertilizer specifically formulated for cactus and succulents (poor in nitrogen), including all micro nutrients and trace elements diluted to 1/2 the strength recommended on the label.

-Native to South Africa (Eastern Cape).
+Cotyledon adscendens is native to South Africa (Eastern Cape).

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.